MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/create-performant-apps-overview.md

 ### Falling into anti-patterns

-When you create an app on any development platform, there's a risk of creating an app that performs poorly due to "anti-patterns".
+When you create an app on any development platform, there's a risk of creating an app that performs poorly due to anti-patterns.
 These patterns can cause slow loading times, slow transitions between pages, and difficulty updating, and retrieving data.
 Some common examples of anti-patterns include loading excessive amounts of data, transforming everything into collections, and overloading OnStart.
 These patterns are often adopted when attempting to work around perceived or real limitations in Power Apps.
 While we try to guide you towards the best patterns, it's still possible to unintentionally use a bad pattern, resulting in an app that performs poorly.

 ## Four key performance design principles
 Below are four key performance principles to consider while building your app.
 These principles aren't independent of each other so you'll find some performance suggestions repeated in different sections.
 To best understand these articles, it also is useful to understand the [Execution phases of a Power App](execution-phases-data-flow.md) article.
 If you have an existing app that doesn't perform well, use the principles below to examine your app.

 Each of the principles below links to a page with greater detail on the subject.

-1. [Optimize page loads](fast-app-page-load.md).
-Optimize your apps for app and page load speed.
+1. [Optimize page loads](fast-app-page-load.md): Optimize your apps for app and page load speed.
 Minimize, delay, or eliminate actions that prevent fast app or page load.
-2. [Small data payloads](small-data-payloads.md).
-Keep the amount of data that is bulk retrieved small.
+2. [Small data payloads](small-data-payloads.md): Keep the amount of data that is bulk retrieved small.
-3. [Optimize query data patterns](optimized-query-data-patterns.md).
-Do data mashups on the server, not in your Power Apps app.
+3. [Optimize query data patterns](optimized-query-data-patterns.md): Do data mashups on the server, not in your Power Apps app.
-5. [Efficient calculations.](efficient-calculations.md).
-Work with Power Fx - not against it.
+4. [Efficient calculations.](efficient-calculations.md): Work with Power Fx - not against it.

 These principles should cover most of what is necessary to make your app fast.

 ## Additional performance guidance
 There are other performance considerations to keep in mind.
 For additional guidance, see these articles:

- * [Other performance considerations](app-performance-considerations.md) discusses  additional factors, which might affect performance.
+ * [Other performance considerations](app-performance-considerations.md): Discusses  additional factors, which might affect performance.
- * [Build large complex apps](working-with-large-apps.md) outlines key factors to consider while building a large app.
+ * [Build large complex apps](working-with-large-apps.md): Outlines key factors to consider while building a large app.
- * [Canvas apps coding standards and guidelines](https://pahandsonlab.blob.core.windows.net/documents/PowerApps%20canvas%20app%20coding%20standards%20and%20guidelines.pdf) outlines general coding and development guidelines that can help in building an app.
+ * [Canvas apps coding standards and guidelines](https://pahandsonlab.blob.core.windows.net/documents/PowerApps%20canvas%20app%20coding%20standards%20and%20guidelines.pdf): Outlines general coding and development guidelines that can help in building an app.